 An Online Japanese Miscellany

 Poetry plays an important part in the culture and history of Japan.
 Unlike conventional Western poetry relying on meter and rhyme, Japanese poetry relies on a melodic syllable count and ignores rhyme.
 While we speak of lines of poetry, that is actually not what the Japanese count.
-Rather, they count mora (akin to syllables) that make up ku (phrases) in the poem.
+Rather, they count morae (akin to syllables, singular being mora) that make up ku (phrases) in the poem.
 Traditionally, Japanese poetry is also written on one line.
 Despite this, we in the West refer to each ku as a line and when we print Japanese poetry we tend to break it down into one ku per line, this being a sort of half-way meeting of two totally different poetic traditions.

-The length of ku is either five mora or seven.
-In English, the name Bandô (an ancient term for the region where Tôkyô is today) is two syllables (Ban·dô), but in Japanese count, it is four mora (Ba·n·do·u), so counting syllables for writing poetry depends on what language you are working in.
+The length of ku is either five morae or seven.
+In English, the name Bandô (an ancient term for the region where Tôkyô is today) is two syllables (Ban·dô), but in Japanese count, it is four morae (Ba·n·do·u), so counting syllables for writing poetry depends on what language you are working in.

 hi·bi·ki ari. - 5 mora